Izrael10/Izrael10/README.md

-- 👋 Hi, I’m @dontbeisrael__
+- 👋 Hi, I’m Israel Okon
-- 👀 I’m interested in Cloud Engineering
+- 👀 I’m a professional data analyst who enjoys documenting his journey
-- 🌱 I’m currently learning Frontend Dev and UI/UX
+- 🌱 I’m currently learning Data Storytelling
-- 💞️ I’m looking to collaborate on Frontend Dev.
+- 💞️ I’m looking to collaborate on Data Analysis Projects and volunteering
-- 📫 How to reach me @dontbeisrael__
+- 📫 Let's connect on instagram: @izraelcreates and read my articles here or there also.

 <!---
 dontbeisrael__/dontbeisrael__ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.